samcartersmith/cds/core/README.md

 # CDS - Core

-Shared types between web and mobile.
+Shared types and hooks between web and mobile.